NativeScript/docs-v7/docs/tooling/ios-watch-apps.md

 - Paired devices or simulators (iPhone with iWatch 4.x/5.x and above).
 - WatchOS app created with Objective-C (Swift code [is **not** supported yet](https://github.com/NativeScript/nativescript-cli/issues/4541#issuecomment-491202270)).

-## Integrating WatchOS application in NativeScript.
+## WatchOS application in NativeScript.

-To integrate your existing WatchOS application into your NativeScript project execute the following steps:
+To integrate your existing WatchOS application into your NativeScript project, execute the following steps:

 1. Create **_Single View App_** from Xcode.

 2. Add watch app target through **_File > New > Target > WatchKit App_**.

-3. Add a name to your watch app, for example **_MyFirstWatchApp_**.
+3. Add a name to your watch app, for example, **_MyFirstWatchApp_**.

 4. Copy the generated **_MyFirstWatchApp_** and **_MyFirstWatchAppExtension_** to **_.../apps/MyApp/app/App_Resources/iOS/watchapp/MyFirstWatchApp_** and **_.../apps/MyApp/app/App_Resources/iOS/watchextension/MyFirstWatchAppExtension_** respectively.